nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 Successful ingest responses will return an HTTP Status code of 200 and a body containing the [CMR Concept Id](#concept-id) of the item that was updated or deleted along with the [revision id](#revision-id).

-If the Cmr-Validate-Umm-C header is not provided or false, any errors encountered during validation will come back as warnings.
-Warnings would be returned if the ingested record passes native XML schema validation, but not UMM-C validation.
+UMM-C validation errors are returned as warnings in the response by default.
+When Cmr-Validate-Umm-C request header is set to true, the ingest request will fail when there are any UMM-C validation errors.

     {"concept-id":"C12345-PROV","revision-id":1,"warnings":"object has missing required properties ([\"ProcessingLevel\"])"}